India Hicks' Harbour Island: British Royal and Model India Hicks Introduces You to Her Lovable Bahamian Isle

-Harbour Island Things to Do for Night Owls
+Harbour Island Things to Do for Night Owls, According to India Hicks

-India Hicks on What to Do After Dark on Harbour Island
+India Hicks After Dark on Harbour Island, in Her Words

 At night, you can wear your jeweled flip-flops to the recently renovated Dunmore Beach Club for dinner, on the terrace, under the stars, the ocean before you and the tradewinds caressing you

 And can go dancing at Daddy O's – into the wee hours if you have the energy.
 After a night of dancing, the most refreshing thing is a local Kalik Beer.
 I like to walk off a big meal by heading on foot up Gustie's Hill, which has marvelous views.
 The night sky, full of stars, and the midnight-blue sea below...it's almost too beautiful."